Chart Color Schemes

 Analysis of health metrics shows strong performance throughout Croydon.
 Mortality rates and chronic condition prevalence were low across both young and old age cohorts.

 Private health cover was found to be very high at approximately 58% of the total population (~6,443 people), compared to 59.9% across Greater Sydney.
 The most common medical conditions in the area were arthritis and mental health issues, impacting 6.6 and 6.2% of residents respectively.
 72.6% of residents declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
 Working-age residents had low chronic condition prevalence.
-The area has 21.3% of residents aged 65 and over (2,378 people), higher than the 15.4% in Greater Sydney.
+As of 31 December 2020, the area had 21.2% of residents aged 65 and over (2,366 people), which was higher than the 15.4% in Greater Sydney.
 Health outcomes among seniors were particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health